The Coca-Cola Company: Advertising

-Coca-Cola advertising has "been among the most prolific in marketing history," with a notable and major impact on popular culture and society.
-The company in recent years has spent approximately an annual $4 billion globally to promote its drinks to the public; and spent approximately $4.24 billion on advertising in fiscal year 2019, most of which was spent to advertise Coca-Cola.
+Coca-Cola advertising has "been among the most prolific in marketing history", with a notable and major impact on popular culture and society.
+The company in recent years has spent approximately an annual $4 billion globally to promote its drinks to the public and spent approximately $4.24 billion on advertising in fiscal year 2019, most of which was spent to advertise Coca-Cola.

 Coca-Cola advertises through direct marketing, web-based media, social media, text messaging, and sales promotions.
-The company also markets via mobile marketing in text messages, e.g. viral marketing campaigns.
+The company also markets via mobile marketing in text messages, e.g., viral marketing campaigns.

-Fan engagement spans 86 million globally across social media channels: online interaction, and social, cultural, or sporting events.
+Fan engagement spans 86 million globally across social media channels: online interaction and social, cultural, or sporting events.

-In the retail setting, direct store beverage delivery trucks (mobile advertising) as well as point of sale coolers and vending machines have bright red logo blazoned branding.
+In the retail setting, direct store beverage delivery trucks (mobile advertising) as well as point-of-sale coolers and vending machines have bright red logo blazoned branding.

 Front groups

 As part of its corporate propaganda campaign to deflect public attention away from the harmful health effects of its sugary drinks, the Coca-Cola Company has funded front organizations.

 The Beverage Institute for Health and Wellness was led by Rhona S. Applebaum, who was also the Coca-Cola Company's Chief Science and Health Officer.
 It was announced in 2005, when Coca-Cola executive Donald Short, then the company's vice president, published a paper about his company's commitments to consumers' health in the American Journal of Clinical Nutrition.
 Their paid advisers include Baylor College of Medicine researcher John Foreyt.
-The Institute "sponsors continuing professional education for registered dietitians, nurses and other professionals."
+The Institute "sponsors continuing professional education for registered dietitians, nurses, and other professionals".
 This has led critics to say that "corporate influence is both tainting the Academy of Nutrition and Dietetics's reputation and affecting its positions."

-The company funded creation of the front organization the Global Energy Balance Network (GEBN) to address the growing evidence that the company's products are a leading cause of the epidemic of childhood obesity in the United States and the growing number of Americans, including children, with type 2 diabetes.
+The company funded the creation of the front organization the Global Energy Balance Network (GEBN) to address the growing evidence that the company's products are a leading cause of the epidemic of childhood obesity in the United States and the growing number of Americans, including children, with type 2 diabetes.
 GEBN designed its own studies to arrive at conclusions set in advance and cherry picked data to support its corporate public relations agenda.
 After an August 2015 investigative report exposed the GEBN as a Coca-Cola Company front organization, GEBN was shut down.

 Three years after the shutdown of GEBN, the company, together with several other junk food giants, was revealed to be behind an initiative in China called "Happy 10 Minutes", funded through a group called the International Life Sciences Institute (ILSI).
-The aim of the initiative was to address decades of research on diet-related diseases, such as Type 2 diabetes and hypertension, by promoting physical exercise to the population but avoiding discussion of the link between such diseases and junk foods, including sugary drinks.
+The aim of the initiative was to address decades of research on diet-related diseases, such as type 2 diabetes and hypertension, by promoting physical exercise to the population but avoiding discussion of the link between such diseases and junk foods, including sugary drinks.
 ILSI through the 1980s and 1990s had been promoting the tobacco industry's agenda in Europe and the United States.